yzhan238/yzhan238.github.io/_pages/about.md

   - /about.html
 ---

-I am a final-year Ph.D. student in Prof. [Jiawei Han](http://hanj.cs.illinois.edu/)'s Data Mining Group ([DMG](http://dm1.cs.uiuc.edu/)) at University of Illinois Urbana-Champaign (UIUC).
+I am an Applied Scientist at Amazon AWS, working in the Bedrock Core Science team.
+I was a Ph.D. student in Prof. [Jiawei Han](http://hanj.cs.illinois.edu/)'s Data Mining Group ([DMG](http://dm1.cs.uiuc.edu/)) at University of Illinois Urbana-Champaign (UIUC).
 I obtained my M.S. in Computer Science and B.S. with a dual degree in Computer Science and Mathematics also at UIUC.
 My research interests lie in text mining, especially for mining structured knowledge from unstructured text data with minimal supervision.

-I am joining Amazon AWS as an Applied Scientist in summer 2025.

 News
 ======
+* \[**2025.07**\] I have passed my Ph.D. final defense!
+Many thanks to my thesis committee: Prof. Jiawei Han, Prof. Tarek Abdelzaher, Prof. Hanghang Tong, and Dr. Xin Luna Dong.
 * \[**2025.05**\] Three papers are accepted by **ACL 2025** with 2 in main and 1 in findings: [Unsupevised Episode Detection](), [LLM-Based Multidimensional Taxonomy Construction](), and [Instruction Tuning for Taxonomy Construction]()!
 * \[**2025.01**\] One paper on [Hierarchical Text Classification with LLMs](https://arxiv.org/abs/2403.00165) is accepted by **WWW 2025**!
 * \[**2024.12**\] Two tutorials are accepted by **WWW 2025** and **SDM 2025**!